All About Opticians

 Click Here To Learn More About COA Certification Programs

-If you really desire a position that is a part of healthcare and will involve true patient and doctor interaction, then you may want to consider becoming a Certified Ophthalmic Assistant, or COA, instead of an optician.
-COAs are involved with real, hands-on medical procedures, and often act as the liaison between patients and other true healthcare practitioners.
+Suppose you desire a position that is a part of healthcare and will involve actual patient and doctor interaction.
+In that case, consider becoming a Certified Ophthalmic Assistant, or COA, instead of an optician.
+COAs are involved with actual, hands-on medical procedures and often act as liaisons between patients and other healthcare providers.

 John note here: Don’t confuse a COA with an optician who has been able to create a job that mimics that of a COA.
-We assume that 95% of all opticians rarely do anything that would fall under the area of true healthcare.
-We do try to connect you with those other 5% when we can.
+We assume that 95% of all opticians rarely do anything that would fall under healthcare.
+We will connect you with those other 5% when we can.

 To learn more about the positions available under the COA umbrella, I spoke with Sergina Flaherty, COMT, OSC.

-As a prominent ophthalmic technologist in the country, Sergina currently serves as immediate past president on the board of directors of the ATPO, serves as an ATPO representative on the IJCAHPO as a IJCAHPO Council member, is an member at large on the board of directors of the CAOTP, and is the program director of the OPSSA.
-She developed and continues to moderate “Ophthalmic Techs on Facebook,” a group of over 2500 AOPs since March 2015, and is the owner and principal member of Ophthalmic Seminars of San Antonio.
-She works full time with Doctors Kristin Story Held and Allison Paige Young at Stone Oak Ophthalmology as their senior ophthalmic technician.
+As a prominent ophthalmic technologist in the country, Sergina is a Past President of the Association of Technical Personnel in Ophthalmology, ATPO, now known as the American Academy of Ophthalmic Professionals, AAOP.
+She currently serves AAOP on their Editorial Committee.
+She serves on the Ophthalmic Professional Magazine as a member of the advisory board.
+She serves as a member-at-large on the board of directors of the Caribbean Association of Ophthalmic Personnel (CAOTP).
+She is the program director of the Ophthalmic Personnel of San Antonio (OPSSA).
+She developed and continues to moderate “Ophthalmic Techs on Facebook,” a group of over 5800 AOPs since March 2015.
+She is the owner and principal educator at Ophthalmic Seminars of San Antonio.
+She works full-time with Doctors Allison Paige Young, Kristin Story Held, and Jana Nicole Waters as their senior ophthalmic technician at Stone Oak Ophthalmology.

 John: Before we jump into the role of the COA, can you briefly tell me what, if any, interactions you have with opticians?

-Sergina: I work full time in a comprehensive ophthalmology office.
-We own our own optical shop, which is situated in our waiting room.
-I personally appreciate having a knowledgeable optician available.
-Anytime I encounter a spectacle problem and have confirmed the manifest refraction to be correct, I can easily consult with our optician, who can help troubleshoot the spectacle issues with me.
+Sergina: I work full-time in a comprehensive ophthalmology office.
+We own our optical shop.
+I appreciate having a knowledgeable optician available.
+Anytime I encounter a spectacle problem and have confirmed the manifest refraction to be correct, I can quickly consult our optician, who can help troubleshoot the spectacle issues.
 Then, as a team, we can provide full service to the patient.

 John: Just off the top of my head, when I think of “COA,” a few things pop up.
 First is that from what I can tell there are many, many, m-a-n-y levels of certification.
 Can you tell us a little about that?